 The average Indian parent is raising a child who is at the very least bi-lingual.
 If you are a couple living in a non-native Indian city or town, the chances are that your kid is probably exposed to 3 languages or more!
-Hence for raising multilingual children, it is natural for parents to be confused on what their approach should be.
+Hence for raising multilingual children, it is natural for parents to be confused about what their approach should be.
 There are a lot of myths surrounding the topic of bi-lingual or tri-lingual children.

 Here are some Pointers/Tips for Indian Parents who are Raising Multilingual Children: